rreece/rreece.github.io/outline-of-philosophy/invitation.md

     Science should be guiding in what we claim to know.
 2.  *ontological naturalism* - Skepticism of a priori metaphysics;
     possibly an ontological commitment to the products of science.
+    TODO: a rejection of causaly supernatural; a support of monism;
+    possibly a support for a kind of scientific realism.
     Science should be guiding in what we claim there is.

+TODO: rejection of a priori speculation and a support for a science-first philosophy.

 A place to start in the discussion of philosophy of science and naturalism